Sports nutrition for ball sports

 🍼 |

-During prolonged exertion or heavy sweating, electrolyte drinks are useful to compensate for the loss of minerals.
-During sports with breaks and lasting several hours, carbohydrate-rich drinks are useful. |
+Electrolyte drinks are useful for longer periods of exertion or heavy sweating to compensate for the loss of minerals.
+For sports with breaks and lasting several hours, carbohydrate-rich drinks are advisable. |

 🧂 |